dijasila/GPAW/doc/documentation/manual.rst

 For the list of all functionals available in GPAW see :ref:`overview_xc`.

-GPAW uses the functionals from libxc_ by default.
+GPAW uses the functionals from libxc_ by default (except for LDA, PBE, revPBE, RPBE and PW91 where GPAW's own implementation is used).
 Keywords are based on the names in the libxc :file:`'xc_funcs.h'` header file (the leading ``'XC_'`` should be removed from those names).
 You should be able to find the file installed alongside LibXC.